Nashit98/demo-repo/README.md

-#This sum shi
+# This sum shi

 Demo!

-This is a freaking demo.
+This is a freaking demo!

+## sub heading

+more text!